 It is important not to discuss divorce plans with children until the ultimate decision is reached.
 This means the break-up of their family and is usually a very difficult time.

 By: Susan Adams, M. Ed.

-How To Tell Children About A Divorce
+How To Communicate To Your Children About The Divorce

 The news should be broken with BOTH parents present.
 The news should occur a few weeks before the separation if possible so there is some advance warning.